aaag97/ada-2019-project-databusters/README.md

 - Note about 7/1/2018 change to food inspection procedures that affects the data in this dataset: http://bit.ly/2yWd2JB

 ## A list of internal milestones up until project milestone 2
-1. Clean primary dataset
+1. Clean primary dataset (November 7th)

     * Explore features
     * Drop features which are irrelevant to our research questions
     * Plot different features at year level and at facility name level
     * Detect and drop outliers through plotted figures

-1. Come up with a data story
+1. Come up with a data story (November 7th)

     * Cluster thematically close questions together
     * Organize the structure of the data story from the different cluster of questions obtained, making sure it starts with questions regarding the primary dataset

-1. Answer research questions on primary dataset
+1. Answer research questions on primary dataset (November 14th)

     * Divide questions among group members
     * Conduct the primary dataset analysis to answer the research questions which don't involve secondary datasets
     * Come up with insightful responses to questions
     * Peer review after all the group members have finished writing their responses

-1. Combine primary dataset with secondary datasets
+1. Combine primary dataset with secondary datasets (November 21st)

     * Finalize list of secondary datasets to use to answer research questions
     * Divide secondary dataset management among group members